SS France (1960): Media appearances

 In 1983, Anne Murray and guests, Richard Simmons, Eddie Rabbitt, and Luis Rodriguez performed musical numbers while aboard Norway for a TV show called Caribbean Cruise.

-In 1986, the American TV show, Today spent a week-long cruise aboard Norway.

-Norway appears in the 1989 María Sorté/Enrique Novi Mexican telenovela Mi Segunda Madre from episode 18 as the cruise ship (on which the romantic story takes place) at PortMiami and at sea.

-Norway appears during the closing credits of the 1994 Sylvester Stallone/Sharon Stone feature The Specialist in a flyover of the Port of Miami.

 In 1994, the Norway, was featured in the children's show Real Wheels in the episode There Goes A Boat.

 On 30 July 1998, at the request of a passenger, the pilots of Proteus Airlines Flight 706 made a slight detour from their intended route from Lyon to Lorient in Brittany, to see Norway, anchored in nearby Quiberon Bay.
 While circling the ship at a low altitude to give passengers a birds-eye view of the iconic former French vessel, the twin-engined Beechcraft 1900D was hit by a Cessna 177, causing both to crash into the bay and killing all 15 people aboard both aircraft.
 The event was chronicled in the Canadian TV series Mayday season 16, episode 5: "Deadly Detour".

 In The Simpsons season 25 episode 12 "Diggs" originally broadcast on 9 March 2014, the episode's Couch Gag featured an animation by Sylvain Chomet.
 A picture of France replaced the picture of the boat.

 France was also seen in the 2015 animated feature Minions.
 At timestamp 0:11:15, as the Minions leave the water in New York City in 1968, the France is seen in the background.
 Both the name and funnels are clearly visible.